Garrett County, MD Personal Injury Lawyer

 Residents of Garrett County should know that they can depend on the Garrett County personal injury lawyers from Rice, Murtha & Psoras to help them with their personal injury lawsuits.
 You can schedule a free and confidential consultation if you call them today at (410) 694-7291.

 Common Types of Personal Injury Claims in Garrett County, Maryland

 Injuries that are suffered during these accidents can range from minor to severe, each having a different impact on a victim’s life.
-Our team of legal experts are prepared to give clients assistance as they fight for compensation for a wide variety of injuries including broken and fractured bones, amputations, burns, traumatic brain injuries, spinal cord injuries, nerve damage, internal injuries, cuts and lacerations, and burns.
+Our team of legal experts is prepared to give clients assistance as they fight for compensation for a wide variety of injuries, including broken and fractured bones, amputations, burns, traumatic brain injuries, spinal cord injuries, nerve damage, internal injuries, cuts and lacerations, and burns.

 Damages in a Personal Injury Lawsuit in Garrett County, Maryland

 The damages that a plaintiff is eligible to receive in a personal injury depend on the circumstances of the case, but there are some types of damages that are common with personal injury cases.
 They include the following.

 The medical expenses that a plaintiff accrues following their injury are often included in personal injury damages.
 Medical expenses include surgeries, medical equipment, prescription medications, stays in the hospital, visits with physicians, physical therapy, and more.